syncfusion-content/blazor-docs/blazor/diagram-component/connectors/customization.md

 ## Bridging

 Line bridging creates a bridge for lines to smartly cross over the other lines, at points of intersection.
-By default,`BridgeDirection` is set to `Top`.
+By default,[BridgeDirection](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_BridgeDirection) is set to `Top`.
 Depending upon the direction given bridging direction appears.
-Bridging can be enabled/disabled either with the `Connector.Constraints` or `Diagram.Constraints`.
+Bridging can be enabled/disabled either with the [Connector.Constraints](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorConstraints.html) or [Diagram.Constraints](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramConstraints.html).
 The following code example illustrates how to enable line bridging.

 ```cshtml
 @using Syncfusion.Blazor.Diagram